GNOME/gnome-builder/doc/help/plugins/workbench/basics.rst

 When the ``unload`` virtual method is called the plugin should clean up after itself to leave Builder and the workbench in a consistent state.
 This method is called when the workbench is destroyed or your plugin is unloaded.

+To simplify tracking workspace surface changes, you can use ``Ide.WorkspaceAddin`` as the second class implements.
+This plugin instance will be created for each workspace window.

+.. note:: You can limit the types of workspaces that the ``Ide.WorkspaceAddin`` will be instantiated for using ``X-Workspace-Kind=primary;editor;greeter;`` in the ``.plugin`` file.